vinipsmaker/gsoc2014-boost/README.md

 extending (read _extending_ as extending, not _changing_) the core API to provide server-sent responses to non-yet-received-requests would be propagated sooner.

+Good candidates to be implemented after HTTP/2.0 are the threads helpers and the router with some sample handlers to prove the flexibility and power of the API.
+This proof can help to convince boost members to agree that this is a good design and should be integrated within the rest of the project.

 Another thing to keep in mind is that I prefer to implement features on the order that will benefit my users the most.
 On my last year's participation in